 The photo below shows the front of the building where records indicate the mural was located; the Willys Motors Australia plant and offices in Brisbane, popularly known as "Building 27."
 The complex was just off Evans Road, which in the Willys era was in the municipality of Rocklea, and is now part of Salisbury.

-This photo circa 1964-65 shows a CJ-5, CJ-6, wagons and trucks outside the main entrance on the north side, and is from former plant employee Barry Massey, via John Massey.
+This early-1960s photo shows a CJ-5, CJ-6, wagons and trucks outside the main entrance on the north side, and is from former plant employee Barry Massey, via John Massey.

 John says, "Note roughly one third of the building is not shown, on the left side of the photo.
 Building size was 5 acres under 1 roof.
 Vehicles out front are company units or demonstrators.
 Visitor entrance is beneath the sign and beside the red CJ half-cab."

 I wonder if these three employees might have been models for the mural.
 This 1959 photo was part of a series illustrating the contributions of immigrants to Australia.
 In the foreground is wirer Nick Balens from Latvia.
 Behind him are trimmers Werner Kudepp from Germany (left) and Thomas Wright from Northern Ireland.
 Photo by Don Edwards courtesy

 National Library of Australia under CC.

 Willys Motors Australia folded in 1974, but Jeep Australia was set up as a subsidiary of American Motors in 1978 (see History of Jeeps in Australia) and assembled Jeeps again during the 1980s in the east half of Building 27, then known as Project Street, Salisbury.